GSSoC24/alumni/README.md

 Feel free to contribute your own editions!

 ## Thank You
-A big thank you for being part of Girlscript GSSoC24 .
+A big thank you for being part of Girlscript GSSoC.
 We're incredibly grateful for all the time and effort you've dedicated to this program. 💖

 ## Stay Connected
 Please stick around on Slack once in a while 😄.